In recent years, the wealth management industry has been made to change rapidly to keep up with the increasingly tech-savvy consumer.

 “We started from scratch which means we can be very focused on the consumer and target things that really improve the consumer experience,” said Will.

-And if you’re still craving that real human conversation, Will and his team are on-hand to guide you through the process and discuss any changes that the team of portfolio managers have made.
+And if you’re still craving that real human conversation, our Moneyfarm team are on-hand to guide you through the process and discuss how to start investing, as well as any questions you may have regarding your portfolio.